anamecia/mod-5-project-front-end/README.md

 Users can add their rescue drugs (used by asthmatic patient for asthma attacks) and regular drugs (used every day as preventers).
 For each drug the users can:
 - log every time they take the medicine, decreasing the number of remaining doses
-- delete drug
+- delete a drug
 - open in a new tab the drug information leaflet
-- reset number of doses
+- reset the number of doses

 ## Asthma Control Test